Libby's Tattoo Aftercare

 - Sometimes the jewelry may sit awkward, but after the jewelry is changed it will sit like it should.
 Either close, or flat to the surface of the piercing(s).

 - Keep all make-up, lotion, facial cleaner, or lip products off your piercing(s).

 - Clean all phones before putting up to your mouth.

 Other things to help your piercing(s) to heal:

 Sea Salt Soaks

 Take 1/4 teaspoon of uniodized sea salt, with distilled water.
 Mix items into shot glass, or relish cups.
 Place the cup in the microwave for 10 to 20 seconds, or until warm to the touch (not boiling hot).
 Place cup upside down, or place cup on piercing(s) and soak for 5-10 minutes.
 Remove cup, and let piercing(s) air-dry.
 You will only need to do this once a day if need be.

 Follow directions as indicated on the side of the can for best results.

 TIPS FOR PARTICULAR AREAS

-These guidelines are based on a combination of vast professional experience, common sense, research and extensive clinical practice.
+These guidelines are based on a combination of past professional experience, common sense, research, and extensive clinical practice.
 This is not to be considered a substitute for medical advice from a doctor.
-If you suspect an infection, seek medical attention.
-Be aware that many doctors have not received specific training regarding piercing.
-Your local piercer may be able to refer you to a piercing-friendly medical professional.
-For more information, see the APP Brochure Troubleshooting For You and Your Healthcare Professional.